Cenrax/Safe_Outside/README.md

 The running process can be understood from the following process.
 In this as soon as the social index violence is above the threshold a warning will be sent to the nearby local administration about the social-distancing violence with corresponding latitute and longitude of the position where the CCTV camera is placed.

+## Android Application

+The android app has been developed using Android Studio and Java programming language.
+The app has a simple  UI providing us the notification about the proper put up of mask and as well as the nearby crowded areas near us.